peddlerlabs/peddler-daas-api-docs/README.md

 # Peddler Admin API Docs

-> **Important**: This is the documentation for the Peddler Admin API.
+> **Description**: This is the documentation for the Peddler Admin API.
 It is a work in progress.

 - The Peddler API is a RESTful web service for developers to programmatically interact with Peddler's data and real-time order/delivery management services.
 - All data exchanged between clients and the API is JSON (unless specified otherwise) over HTTPS.